-Most people’s desire to build a log cabin stems from the urge to be closer to nature, surrounded by an abundance of wildlife, birds and … bugs?!
+Most people’s desire to build a log cabin stems from the urge to be closer to nature, surrounded by an abundance of wildlife, birds, and … bugs?!

-Much to our disdain, log cabins provide a perfect place for insects to nest in, due to their proximity to forests, plants, flowers and the earth; however there are multitudes of different ways to stop these unwanted invaders and ensure you extend the longevity of your cabin.
+Much to our disdain, log cabins provide a perfect place for insects to nest in, due to their proximity to forests, plants, flowers, and the earth; however, there are multitudes of different ways to stop these unwanted invaders and ensure you extend the longevity of your cabin.

-Contrary to popular belief, these techniques are not laborious or overly time consuming.
+Contrary to popular belief, these techniques are not laborious or overly time-consuming.

-The amount of work it takes to maintain a log cabin is probably the same, if not less time consuming, than maintaining a regular house – so don’t be put off!
+The amount of work it takes to maintain a log cabin is probably the same if not less time-consuming, than maintaining a regular house – so don’t be put off!

-Prior to the First World War, wood was mainly imported from huge natural forests that were hundreds of years old; the beauty of this is that the sapwood growth compared to the heartwood growth was miniscule and thus made for a better, more resistant building material:
+Prior to the First World War, wood was mainly imported from huge natural forests that were hundreds of years old; the beauty of this is that the sapwood growth compared to the heartwood growth was minuscule and thus made for a better, more resistant building material:

 Sapwood: the living, softer outer layers between the heartwood and the bark.
 The sapwood carries water and minerals to the rest of the tree.

-Heartwood: as the tree grows in width, the sapwood closest to the middle dies and becomes dense, hard heartwood.
+Heartwood: as the tree grows in width, the sapwood closest to the middle dies and becomes dense hard heartwood.

-Nowadays, log homes are typically made from fast growing trees such as pine, fir or spruces which mostly consist of sapwood – this wood can be easily attacked by insects unless protected.
+Nowadays, log homes are typically made from fast-growing trees such as pine, fir, or spruces which mostly consist of sapwood – this wood can be easily attacked by insects unless protected.

-Without treatment these more hardwearing woods can also be subject to infestations.
+Without treatment, these more hardwearing woods can also be subject to infestations.